 R1C1: The paper is relevant to the services computing community.
 However, the specific representations for the SOA used in the paper (WSDL) etc sound a bit dated.

 Response: Thank you for the comment.
-Although Web services are somehow dated, they are still adopted for developing various applications.
-For instance, a representative Web service repository (https://github.com/ouniali/WSantipatterns) contains 226 realistic Web services in various domains.
-On the other hand, researchers from academia are still working on the performance improvement of Web services, and reporting their research results in top conferences or journals in this area.
-For instance, several work related to Web services has been recently published in TSC, such as: S. Wang, Y. Ma, B. Cheng, et al. Multi-Dimensional QoS Prediction for Service Recommendations, IEEE TSC, 2019, 12(1):47-57; P. Wang, X. Du.
-QoS-Aware Service Selection Using an Incentive Mechanism, IEEE TSC, 2019, 12(2):262-275.
+Although web services may be considered somewhat dated, they are still adopted in the development of various applications.
+For instance, a representative web service repository (https://github.com/ouniali/WSantipatterns) contains 226 realistic web services in various domains.
+Furthermore, researchers from academia are still exploring the performance improvement of web services, and reporting their research results in top conferences and journals in this area.
+For example, some such work related to web services has been recently published in TSC, including: S. Wang, Y. Ma, B. Cheng, F. Yang, & R. N. Chang, “Multi-Dimensional QoS Prediction for Service Recommendations”, IEEE TSC, 2019, 12(1):47-57; and P. Wang & X. Du.
+“QoS-Aware Service Selection Using an Incentive Mechanism”, IEEE TSC, 2019, 12(2):262-275.

 Action: None.